CesiumGS/3d-tiles/extensions/VRICON_extent/README.md

 The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry on top of low level geometry, defining a 2D collision boundary, or clipping excess geometry inside of a provided tileset.

+**Note: this specification is deprecated and is here for documentation only, the replacement specification is [3DTILES_extent](https://github.com/CesiumGS/3d-tiles/tree/3DTILES_extent/extensions/3DTILES_extent).**

 ## Defining Extents

 An extent is a collection of longitude and latitude coordinate pairs.
 Extents are two-dimensional in nature, but an optional third component can be specified for **each** extent coordinate to specify its height (in meters) above the WGS84 ellipsoid.